 - What if the child could pick its own learning pathway assisted by an intelligent system?

-- What if the learning curriculum reflected real-world needs, and not based on the school or board’s curriculum development cycle?
+- What if the learning curriculum reflected real-world needs, and not based on the school or board’s curriculum printing cycle?

 - What if the school came to the child, instead of the child going to the school?

 - What if teacher education occurred in parallel to the education of the child?

 Building Support Infrastructure

 Playjam re-imagines learning as a series of community jams.
 Built on observation of children at play, Playjam offers a semi-structured, guided method for exploring a range of subjects, through fun play jams.
 To help build the digital infrastructure, we first conducted a series of physical sessions to understand what play sessions may look like.

 The project was rolled out through a series of workshops with parents, conducted across a range of locations in Bangalore.
 Each session was pre-designed to fit a specific subject in a latticework of topics co-created with experts.

 We conducted a total of 46 Playjams in all, each designed around a completely new subject.
 The typical jam session involved parents working alongside children on play or craft projects.
 Emphasis was paid on nurturing a maker mindset and communicating the importance of parental bonding in early education.